-Suppose by whatever strange fiction you can turn your mind to that there was once a company of people who dwelt in a cave, and were, from the moment they were born to the time they died, tied in such a position that they could sit upright, move their hands to eat, and their heads enough to see each other and communicate, but not to turn all the way around or capable of seeing what was behind them.
-And suppose behind them and to some distance was a fire, and between the fire and these people was a kind of muslin curtain, the kind you might see draped around a bed.
+Suppose by whatever strange fiction you can turn your mind to that there was once a company of people who dwelt in a cave, and were, from the moment they were born to the time they died tied in such a position that they could sit upright, move their hands to eat, and their heads enough to see each other and communicate, but not to turn all the way around or capable of seeing what was behind them to where there was a fire.
+Now between the fire and these people was a kind of muslin curtain, the kind you might see draped around a bed.

-The cave opened to the rear of them and just above it was a busy road where people passed each day, taking their animals and motor vehicles.
-Now the dwellers in the cave could not see these actual people, but they could see the shadows they cast through the fine muslin, by the light of the fire.
-These images were projected onto a wall directly in front of them.
-And, of course, for such beings who knew of no other existence but the cave, they believed these shadows to be real and substantial.
+The cave opened to the rear of them and just past it was a busy road where people passed each day, taking their animals and motor vehicles.
+Now the dwellers in the cave could not see these actual people, but they could see the shadows they cast through the fine muslin, which were projected onto a wall directly in front of them by the light of the fire.
+And, of course, for such beings who knew of no other existence but the cave they believed these shadows to be real and substantial.

 One man among them longed with all his heart to be made elector.
-But he never came anywhere near to guessing the correct sequence, and this made him feel sad and deprived.
+But he never came anywhere near to guessing the correct sequence, and this made him feel.

 Finally, tentatively, he took his first steps outside.

 And then he looked up into the sky and saw another fire.
 It was the sun.
 And once more he had to shut his eyes because of the brightness of the light.
 This new fire made the one in the cave look like a candle.
-But now a new wisdom had taken seed in him, fired by his initial courage, and given form by his new experiences, something in him knew that no matter how powerful this new light, which passers-by called the sun, that it too was merely a great fire to light up this bigger cave he found himself in, and that one could, if one travelled enough, go beyond even that.
+But somehow he knew that no matter how powerful this new light, which passers-by called the sun, that it too was merely a great fire to light up this bigger cave he found himself in.

 And then from the kindness shown to him he now developed compassion.
 And decided at that moment to go back to the cave and tell his former companions of this wonderful new world which they too could share.